-I will not be teaching about wild mushrooms here as I am not an expert, and do not want you to be trying this recipe with magic mushrooms or something worse!
+I will not be teaching about wild mushrooms here as I am not an expert on mushrooms.
+I do not want you to be trying this recipe with magic mushrooms or something worse!

-So to be safe, do what I do, and buy your exotic wild mushrooms in the local store, and make sure you clean them properly before use.
+So to be safe, do what I do, and buy your exotic wild mushrooms in the local store.
+Make sure you clean them properly before use.

 Which pan to use for making risotto?

 Well, I made this risotto in a paella pan (a bit like the one shown below in the recipe card) that I have for camping.
 I just find it easy to use, and you can easily see when the stock needs replacing, meaning it does not get too stodgy.

 The pan is also great for cooking other things when you are camping, like a full English breakfast – everything fits on one pan.

 All these different types of pan have their own pros and cons.
 Choose one that best fits your needs.